-The dentist and CLA must be compliant with the AAP/ AAPD's Guideline on Monitoring and Management of Pediatric Patients Before, During, and After Sedation for Diagnostic and Therapeutic Procedures or other appropriate guideline(s) of the American Dental Association, the American Society of Dentist Anesthesiologists (ASDA), the American Society of Anesthesiologists (ASA), and other organizations with recognized professional expertise and stature.
+The dentist and CLA must be compliant with the AAP/ AAPD Guideline on Monitoring and Management of Pediatric Patients Before, During, and After Sedation for Diagnostic and Therapeutic Procedures or other appropriate guideline(s) of the American Dental Association, the American Society of Dentist Anesthesiologists (ASA), and other organizations with recognized professional expertise and stature.
 The recommendations in this document may be exceeded at any time if the change involves improved safety or is superseded by state law.